Palazzo Radomiri Hotel

 The Bay of Kotor operates on a compressed summer season.
 July and August bring the highest visitor density to Kotor's old town and the surrounding villages, with water temperatures warm enough for swimming from late June through September.
 Spring, particularly May and early June, and early autumn in September and October tend to offer more manageable conditions for exploring the bay and the mountain roads above it.
 The Lovćen massif above Kotor, accessible by the famous serpentine road with 25 hairpin bends, is leading driven outside of peak summer heat.
 Flights to Tivat airport connect to a range of European hubs seasonally; Podgorica's airport operates year-round with fewer direct routes.
 From Tivat, Dobrota is approximately 30 kilometres by road around the bay.

-Palazzo Radomiri is not a property where the amenity list is the story.
+Palazzo Radomiri is a small hotel with 10 rooms, so the amenity list is not the story.
 The case for staying here rests on the building, the waterfront position, and the specific quality of light that the enclosed bay produces in the morning hours.
-Those are things the Michelin selection is implicitly endorsing, and they are reasons enough for the right traveller to look past properties with more extensive programming elsewhere along the coast.
+Those are reasons enough for the right traveller to choose it.

 How It Stacks Up